qrichert/goji/docs/BasicFlow.md

     $app->exec();
 ```

-Basically what this does it load the database from your config file and starts the routing process.
+Basically what this does is it loads the database from your config file and starts the routing process.

 The database will be accessible via `App::getDataBase(): PDO`.
 Really it's a `\Goji\Core\DataBase`
 object which is returned, but that's just a child of PDO that reads your config file.
 So really it's